How to Run Faster With These 8 Tips

 3. Fill Your Plate with Carbs

-For this, look toward long-lasting, complex carbohydrate sources that provide lasting energy.
+Look to long-lasting, complex carbohydrate sources that provide lasting energy.
 This includes brown rice, whole wheat pasta, lentils, starchy veggies.
-During or immediately after runs, simple carbs work better, such as bananas, grapes, or berries.
+During long runs, easy-to-digest foods containing simple carbs work better, such as bananas, dried fruit, pretzels, or specific running gels or gummies.

 4. Don’t Run Every Day

 The way you approach rest is as important as the way you approach training.
-Without adequate nutrition and recovery time you’ll compromise your body’s ability to perform at optimum levels.
+Without adequate nutrition and recovery time, you’ll compromise your body’s ability to adapt and perform at optimum levels.

 5. Run the Tangents